basnijholt/nijho.lt/content/post/vscode-extensions-and-shortcuts/index.md

 vscode-icons is a popular extension that adds file icons to VSCode, making it easier to identify file types in the file explorer.

 - Use `code --install-extension vscode-icons-team.vscode-icons` to install the vscode-icons extension [(docs)](https://marketplace.visualstudio.com/items?itemName=vscode-icons-team.vscode-icons)

-### Jupyter Renderers

-Jupyter Renderers is an extension that provides additional output renderers for Jupyter notebooks in VSCode, enhancing the display of data visualizations and other rich media.

-- Use `code --install-extension ms-toolsai.jupyter-renderers` to install the Jupyter Renderers extension [(docs)](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter-renderers)